 This walk is one of our all-time favourites and many of the paths were first chosen by my dogs !
 You will see pretty and unexpected locations on the way.

-Access : By metro – Take metro to Nove Butovice station ( no escalator just good old stone steps therefore perfect for canines) and exit at the end of the platform where the steps are white and orange with « galerie butovice » written on them.
+Access : By metro – Take metro to Nove Butovice station ( no escalator just good old stone steps therefore perfect for canines).
+Coming from town, in Zličin direction, exit the platform to the left.
 Exit the door to the left then cross the bus park and follow the path down to the right.
-Once at the road, (Řeporyjská) cross at the zebra crossing and take the grassy path you will see to your right.
+Once at the road, (Řeporyjská) cross, and take the grassy path you will see to your right.
 When the grass verge ends, turn down the « no entry » road on your left (Prokopových) At the main road (Radlická) you will see a shopping mall across to your right ; you are going to turn left and keep walking past the bricks and concrete depot yard until you reach the zebra crossing.
 Cross and turn down the road opposite you (Novoveská).
 When you reach the recycling bins to your left, (Pod Vavřincem) you will see two forest paths and an information board (1) This is where the dog walk starts and you can set your patient pup free.